-The sommelier at The Kitchen (where we ate dinner the first night) suggested we take a trip up Vancouver Island to Unsworth Vineyard for wine tasting and lunch.
+The sommelier at 10 Acres (a delicious farm to table restaurant) suggested we take a trip up Vancouver Island to Unsworth Vineyard for wine tasting and lunch.
 Enjoying the local wines thus far, we decided to do it.
 You know how much we love road trips!

 The winery is about an hour and a half outside of Victoria.
 The helpful front desk associates at The Magnolia Hotel helped us rent a car and got us all set up with maps and lunch reservations.